Edgar Towner: Victoria Cross

-On 1 September 1918, Towner was in command of No. 3 Section of the 7th Machine Gun Company during an attack on Mont St. Quentin, near Péronne.
-Armed with four Vickers machine guns, the section was attached to the right flank of the 24th Australian Infantry Battalion, whose principal objective was to seize the summit of Mont St. Quentin.
+On 1 September 1918, Towner was in command of No. 3 Section of the 7th Machine Gun Company during an attack on Mont St Quentin, near Péronne.
+Armed with four Vickers machine guns, the section was attached to the right flank of the 24th Australian Infantry Battalion, whose principal objective was to seize the summit of Mont St Quentin.
 To accomplish this, the battalion would have to advance through the village of Feuillaucourt before moving down to the Péronne road.
 The Australians began their advance at 06:00 behind an artillery screen, with Towner's section covering a front of 1400 m.
 Visibility was limited by rain, and Australian casualties soon began to mount.
 Locating a German machine gun that was causing heavy losses among the advancing troops, Towner rushed the position and single-handedly killed the crew with his revolver.
 Having captured the gun, he then turned it on the Germans.

 Once Feuillaucourt had fallen, the 24th Battalion continued to the Péronne road.
 However, the Germans had occupied a copse of trees and put up strong resistance, halting the advance.
 German troops were observed massing for a counter-attack, so Towner moved forward with several of his men, two Vickers guns, and the captured German gun, and brought the assembling Germans under concentrated fire, inflicting many casualties.
 Attempting to retire, a party of twenty-five German soldiers were cut off by Towner's guns and taken prisoner.
 Under heavy incoming fire, Towner then scouted over open terrain to locate advantageous positions from which his guns could offer further support.
 When he moved his section forward, the machine gunners were able to engage more groups of German soldiers; their aggressive action enabled the advance to be renewed, and the battalion attained the cover of a sunken section of the Péronne road.
-However, on rejoining them Towner found that his section was growing short of ammunition, so he made his way back across the fire-swept ground and located a German machine gun, which he brought forward along with several boxes of ammunition.
+On rejoining them Towner found that his section was growing short of ammunition, so he made his way back across the fire-swept ground and located a German machine gun, which he brought forward along with several boxes of ammunition.
 This he brought into action "in full view of the enemy"; his effective fire forced the Germans to retire further, and allowed one of the stalled Australian flanks to push ahead.